Ru

 Printed circuit boards (PCBs) are the backbones of modern electronic equipment.
 No matter it is a small mobile phone, computer or other electronic equipment, or a variety of large complex industrial machines, circuit boards play an important role in ensuring their operation normal.

 Although a PCB looks like a small and thin board, it actually contains a variety of complex circuits and connections that support the proper functioning of electronic devices.
+Understanding how circuit boards are made is key to appreciating their significance in modern technology.

-Background of Printed Circuit Boards
+Basics of Printed Circuit Boards

 The printed circuit board (PCB) is the core part of electronic equipment, like the "heart" of a device.
 It not only provides support for the electronic components, but also connects them together through conductive copper pathways, which we call "trace".
 These traces allow current to flow freely through the circuit, ensuring each component to perform its specific function.